WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 7. Hopscotch stepping stones

-This huge version of the classic game Hopscotch requires no effort to build.
-All it takes are concrete pavers, colourful paints and a good hand.
+This oversized version of the classic game is easy to make.
+All you need are concrete pavers, colourful paints, and a steady hand.

-Include red, blue, green, orange, yellow, or even black and white to make everything vibrant.
-Put the stones together, be it on the lawn or mulch, and let the game begin!
+Use colours like red, blue, green, orange, yellow, or even black and white to make it pop.
+Arrange the stones on the lawn or mulch, and let the game begin.

 Hopscotch stepping stones with numbers